databricks-industry-solutions/slack-bot-rag/README.md

-*According to the Massachusetts Institute of Technology, [...] computer science deals with the theory and practice of algorithms, from idealized mathematical procedures to the computer systems deployed by major tech companies to answer billions of user requests per day (source).
+*According to the Massachusetts Institute of Technology, [...] computer science deals with the theory and practice of algorithms, from idealized mathematical procedures to the computer systems deployed by major tech companies to answer billions of user requests per day.
 Such a definition perfectly highlights the broad spectrum of this discipline and the gap that exists between science and engineering, a gap that recently widened even further with recent development of generative AI technologies.
 If many engineers can experiment with prompts for querying foundational models such as openAI, most may not have the academic knowledge to architect and fine tune a complex